Looking to become a CFSE or CFSP? This is the course you'll need to pass the exam!

 - CFSE and CFSP Process Application candidates

-The FSP Exam:
+The FSP Exam (Process Specialty):

 The exida Functional Safety Practitioner (FSP) program is a certificate program that provides confirmation that an attendee shows competency by retaining the knowledge presented in this course.
 The FSP program also provides an analysis of where the candidate’s strengths and weaknesses lie, helping participants judge their competency level if interested in obtaining a certification like the CFSE or CFSP.
 The exam will be given at the conclusion of the training course, and is optional.
 Therefore if you wish not to participate, please let your instructor know.
 The candidate must achieve a minimum of 80% on the exam in order to receive their FSP certificate.